Bird Chautauqua etiquette (Birding Man folkways)

 Sun exposure and dehydration

-June 21, 2013 is the Summer Solstice—the longest day of the year.
+The Chautauqua is very close to June 21, 2016, which is the Summer Solstice—the longest day of the year.
 The dry, warm climate of the Mono Basin will be even more amplified because most of the Chautauqua takes place outdoors.
 Drinking lots of water, using sunscreen, and wearing clothing that keeps you well covered will go a long way in preventing problems with the sun.
 Water is critical to bring along and drinking often is advisable, since all activities will be near 7,000 feet in elevation.

 All participants are responsible for providing their own transportation to and from workshops and bird walks.
 Carpooling arrangements can be made with others informally at the meeting location.
 Some field activities will be accessible via dirt roads only.